 Prince Harry and Meghan, Duchess of Sussex, are heading to the United Kingdom and Germany next month for a series of special engagements.

-A spokesperson for the Sussexes told BAZAAR.com that the two "are delighted to visit with several charities close to their hearts in early September," with stops in Manchester, Düsseldorf, and London.
+A spokesperson for the Sussexes tells BAZAAR.com that the two "are delighted to visit with several charities close to their hearts in early September," with stops in Manchester, Düsseldorf, and London.

 On Labor Day, September 5, the couple will spend time at the One Young World Summit in Manchester, England, where Meghan will deliver a keynote address during the opening ceremony for young leaders.
-A spokesperson for the global forum added that the couple will also meet with a group of Summit delegates "doing outstanding work on gender equality."
+A spokesperson for the global forum adds that the couple will also meet with a group of summit delegates "doing outstanding work on gender equality."

-The Duke of Sussex has been patron of the charity since 2007 and considers their annual awards one of the most important dates on his calendar.
+The Duke of Sussex has been patron of the charity since 2007 and considers its annual awards one of the most important dates on his calendar.

-This will be Harry and Meghan’s third visit to the U.K. in 2022.
+This will be Harry and Meghan's third visit to the U.K. in 2022.
 In April, the couple spent a night in Windsor to visit Queen Elizabeth II before traveling to The Hague for the Invictus Games.
-And in June, they traveled with children Archie and Lilibet and attended two official events for the Queen's Platinum Jubilee celebrations.
+And in June, they traveled with their children, Archie and Lilibet, and attended two official events for the Queen's Platinum Jubilee celebrations.

 This time around, it's unclear if they'll be reuniting with Harry's royal family.